dsh2dsh/bluemonday/README.md

   `UGCPolicy()` allows `srcset` on `img` elements. `source` still isn't allowed by default.

+  Public function `ParseSrcSetAttribute` returns the list of image candidates from the set.

 * `SetAttr` policy, which sets attributes on elements

   `SetAttr` says that HTML attribute with name and value must be added to